Dr Dmitry Chernobrov

 Tel: (+44)(0)114 222 2542

-Dmitry's teaching situates journalism and media into the wider political and societal contexts.
-He encourages students to be critical and reflexive about the roots of perception and representation of global issues, the way media narratives are heard by the public, and the way societies and media make sense of uncertain and unexpected political situations.
-Dmitry has previously taught theories and issues of international politics, and research methods.
-He teaches using interactive formats such as debates, role-plays, modelling, film discussions, and practical engagement with societal and political bodies.
+Dmitry's teaching situates media into the wider political and societal contexts.
+He encourages students to be critical and reflexive about perception and representation of global issues and teaches using interactive formats such as debates, crisis modelling, film discussions, and student-led research projects.